FidelityFramework/BAREWire/.serena/memories/native_binding_role.md

 # BAREWire's Role in Native Library Binding

+## The "Fidelity" Principle

+> **The entire point of Fidelity is that the F# compiler controls memory layout - not MLIR, not LLVM.**

+BAREWire's memory descriptors carry semantic meaning through the compilation pipeline.
+They guide every memory layout decision Fidelity makes, and are erased only at the last possible lowering stage. **Fidelity dictates; LLVM implements.**

 ## Position in the Architecture

 BAREWire is the **memory description vocabulary** for the Fidelity binding system: